ktmud/data-science-intuition/DS_Intuition.md

 In data science interviews, there are mainly three types of business case/product sense problems:

 1. Make a binary choice---whether a feature is good, whether to enter a market...
-2. Predict a numeric value---sales, demand, revenue...
+2. Predict a numeric value---sales, demand, CTR...
 3. Find out why---why certain metrics dropped, why some users perform worse than others...

-It's rare for a Data Science interviewer to ask you how would you design a product feature.
+It's rare for a Data Science interviewer to ask you how to design a product feature.

-your hypothesis first, then look for evidence to support or reject your hypothesis.
-If no hypothesis is needed,
+If it is a binary choice question, you should always state your hypothesis first, then look for evidence to support or reject your hypothesis.

 ## Probability and Brain Teaser